WEBINAR

 Summary

 Zero Trust is no longer just the domain of IT.
 Today’s attackers increasingly target the “frontline” of physical security—your badge readers, sensors, controllers, and cameras.
-These once-trusted systems are now network entry points, and without continuous device authentication and verification, they become the easiest way inside.
+These once-trusted systems are now network entry points, and without continuous authentication and verification, they become the easiest way inside.

 U.S. Government facilities are already required to adopt Zero Trust by 2027 under Executive Order 14028—and critical infrastructure is expected to follow.
 The urgency is clear: physical security systems must meet the same standards as IT networks to avoid becoming the weak link.